 B has a tagline for me: Natalie Uy, Moment Killer.

-hot pepper hands is to wear gloves, but I always forget.
-I confess this is *ahem* not the first time I've gotten capsaicin on my face.
+The best way to avoid hot pepper hands is to wear gloves, but I always forget.
+I confess this is *ahem* not the first time I’ve gotten capsaicin on my face.
 During the early years of med school, B and I, being nerdy, tried to figure out the dermatomes (ie, nerve patterns) of my skin, which had been burning horribly for hours, especially after a hot shower.
-After puzzling over why the distribution didn't correspond anatomically, we figured out it was related to what I had touched after chopping chili peppers.
+After puzzling over why the distribution didn’t correspond anatomically, we figured out it was related to what I had touched after chopping chili peppers.
 So, lo and behold, the right hand, left cheek, and right eye are not innervated by one nerve root after all.

-i am a food blog.
+The culprit for all this madness is an Asian guacamole adapted from i am a food blog.
 It has thai chili peppers, fish sauce, and green onions for a fun asian flair.
-Watch out for those chili peppers - they can have a mean bite!
+Watch out for those chili peppers – they can have a mean bite!

 1-2 ripe avocados, peeled and pitted